codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
 release v1.1.4.0
+* Added Editor-based tweakables to allow passability customization of a part during vessel construction.
+* Added option to enable / disable parts not originally passable.
 * Expand and reformat parameter info in the RMB of the editor part description dialog.
-* Added Editor-based tweakables to allow passability customization of a part during vessel construction.
+* Added options window and moved options out of CLS window.
+* Fixed bug with turning off Blizzy toolbar icon in Editor.

 release v1.1.3.1
 * Changed Unrestricted Crew Transfers option to be available when no vessel is loaded in VAB/SPH